THE PUBLIC MARKET PICK OF THE FRINGE

 The Festival’s most popular shows are held over for your enjoyment!
 Missed them during the Festival?
 Sold out the night you tried to go?
 This is your last chance to catch these shows!
 Pick shows are chosen based on their popularity with audiences and critical acclaim.

-Winning shows were announced at the Fringe Awards Night on September 18.
-Tickets are now on sale and are $25 (taxes and fees included), with a portion of the proceeds supporting the Fringe.
+Winning shows were announced at Fringe Awards Night on September 15.
+Tickets are $25 (taxes and fees included), with a portion of the proceeds supporting the Fringe.

 Location: Performance Works (1218 Cartwright Street on Granville Island)

 Price: All Pick & Pick Plus Shows are $25

 Without further ado, the 2019 Public Market Pick of the Fringe shows are: